Updated 5 Oct 2022.

 Ecuador prioritised the tourism industry and the communities surrounding its iconic destinations during the early stages of its vaccination rollout.
 Visitors to Ecuador’s world-famous Galapagos Islands will be happy to learn the UNESCO World Heritage Site’s adult population boasts an impressive 100% vaccination rate.
 Over 77% of people in the rest of the country have received at least two doses of a COVID-19 vaccine.
 Restrictions such as lockdowns and curfews are now a tactic of the past for the Ecuadorian government.

 “Life is practically back to normal, no lockdowns and no curfew.
 The main thing visitors will see, though, is that the entire population wears a mask outside of their homes (matching ties and socks with the same design as face masks, even babies in strollers wear masks).”Marcel Perkins – Latin Trails

 Ecuador opened its borders to international travellers in September 2020.
 After staggering the initial reopening stages, all areas, including the famous Galapagos Islands, are now open to international travellers.

 Ecuador was granted the Safe Travels stamp from the World Travel & Tourism Council to recognise its advanced health and hygiene protocols widely adopted throughout its travel and hospitality industries.

 - Unvaccinated travellers must present a negative RT-PCR Covid-19 test – taken within 72 hours before departure.

-- Present evidence of vaccination against COVID-19 – a complete COVID-19 vaccination certificate completed at least 14 days before arrival.
+- Fully vaccinated travellers can present evidence of vaccination against COVID-19 – a complete COVID-19 vaccination certificate completed at least 14 days before arrival.
 Or, they can show results of a negative PCR test taken no more than 72 hours before boarding their flight.